How Do I Manage Gas in My Breastfed Baby?

 Note that if every position is painful even after corrections, call your baby’s health care provider to check for other causes, such as tongue-tie or flat / inverted nipples.

 Have questions about your little one’s latch?
-Chat live with our Happy Baby Experts for free breastfeeding support.
+Chat live with our Happy Baby Experts for free, confidential breastfeeding support.
 Chat now!

 Read more: Top Breastfeeding Latching Tips